Ireland Stand Up

 - Reinstate Villa Spada as Ireland's Embassy to the Holy See

-- Extend a formal state invite to Pope Benedict XVI to visit Ireland and
+- Extend a formal state invite to Pope Francis to visit Ireland and

 - Respect our Christian faith and heritage.